VoiSmart/webhooks_emitter/README.md

 > Emits your events as outgoing http webhooks.

+WebhooksEmitter takes care of emitting your events with an HTTP POST to remote listeners.
+Tries to be non-blocking as much as possible, by queuing events even during the HTTP operation or backoff intervals.
+Handles retries and timeouts for you.
+Is capable to digital sign the payload, with a configurable secret, in order to check the message integrity on the receiver side.

 ## Installation

 The package can be installed by adding `webhooks_emitter` to your list of dependencies in `mix.exs`: